Chapter 5: Q. 5.1 (page 100)

 All the tools & learning materials you need for study success - in one app.

-(b) Explain a government policy that might be effective in achieving the socially efficient use of bus services.
+(b) Use your diagram from part (a) to explain a government policy that might be effective in achieving the amount of orange production that fully reflects

 What do you think about this solution?